-Unexpected pairings of current, cult and documentary film with lively introductions by experts in science, technology and medicine.
+Compelling films paired with lively talks by experts in science, technology and medicine.

 Each film is a jumping off point for discussion by a compelling speaker, offering opportunities to explore and think about science in new ways.
 The perfect combination of entertainment and enlightenment!

 Science on Screen® is an initiative of the Coolidge Corner Theatre with major support from the Alfred P. Sloan Foundation.